Table of Contents

 - Attend an Interview: If you apply by phone or in person, you’ll need to interview with a Social Security representative.
 If you apply online, you may be contacted for a phone interview.
 Be prepared to discuss your medical condition and how it impacts your ability to work.

-- Wait for the Decision: After submitting your application and the necessary documentation, your case will be reviewed by the Disability Determination Services in your state.
+- Wait for the Decision: After submitting your Social Security claim and the necessary documentation, your case will be reviewed by the Disability Determination Services in your state.
 They may contact you for additional information or to clarify your medical condition or work history.

 - Respond to Requests for Additional Information: Promptly answer any requests for additional information from the SSA or Disability Determination Services.
 Delayed or no response can impact your application.

-Applying for SSDI benefits requires patience, but if you feel overwhelmed, an experienced attorney can help answer your questions and guide you through the entire process.
+Applying for SSD benefits requires patience, but if you feel overwhelmed, an attorney with experience in Social Security disability law can help answer your questions and guide you through the entire process.

-What Happens If Your SSDI Benefits Claim is Denied?
+What Happens If Your Social Security Disability Insurance Claim Is Denied?

-Tips for Increasing Your Chances of Getting SSDI Benefits
+Tips for Increasing Your Chances of Receiving SSDI Benefits

 Apart from submitting a complete application, here are some additional tips to maximize the chances of your claim being approved:

-- Provide Comprehensive Medical Documentation: Submit detailed medical records that chronicle your disability, including diagnoses, treatments, and how your condition impacts your ability to work.
+- Provide Comprehensive Medical Evidence: Submit detailed medical records that chronicle your disability, including diagnoses, treatments, and how your condition impacts your ability to work.

 - Follow Your Doctor’s Recommendations: Adhere to your treatment plan to demonstrate you are taking your condition seriously and that the severity of your condition makes you unable to work.